ShrebTV/VB-Rewritten/README.md

    for now) at hostile mobs in a configurable area)

 ### Commands

 A ? in front of a parameter means that this one is optional

 - /vbAdmin giveItem itemName/material ?playerName ?amount // gives the sender the specified item, or gives the specified player the item.
 - /vbAdmin specialItem bossegg playerName amount Type // gives the specified player the specified amount of boss eggs for the specified type
 - /vbAdmin specialItem hmc playerName amount Level // gives the specified player the specified amount of heated magma cream of the specified level
 - /vbAdmin spawnBoss BossType worldName;X;Y;Z // spawns a boss at the specified Location
 - /vbAdmin spawnBoss BossType ?PlayerName // spawns a boss on the player specified
 - /vbAdmin bossInfo BossType //displays most info about this boss in chat for the sender
 - /vbAdmin respawningBoss Type respawnTime commands // commands has to be like this: 1,2,3 in order to get the commands 1, 2 and 3 /Planning on giving this command more functionality in the future

+- /vbUtil replaceItems // Replaces Heated Magma cream and Bouncy Slime in case they were made when the plugin was set to a different language.
+You cannot craft with items of the wrong language

+- /vbInfo BossType //Bosstype can be any Entity type of the bosses in the plugin.
+Gives language specific information about the boss specified
+- /vbInfo bossList // Gives a list of all available Bosses
+- /vbInfo itemList // Gives a list of all available Items
+- /vbInfo info // Gives general info about the plugin